POC-CONSENSUS/documentation/docs/README.md

 # Consensus naming helper documentation

-> [!IMPORTANT]
-> This is a WIP need contributors to help me automate and continue the project.
+This is a WIP need contributors to help me automate and continue the project.

 ## Purpose